k14s/design-docs/imgpkg/002-recursive-bundles/README.md

 `imgpkg` should ignore the folder and provide the following message

 ```
-Warning: .bundles folder could not be added to the bundle.
-         This folder is used to store configurations of recursive bundles and cannot be checked into the bundle
+Warning: Ignoring ".bundles" directory (directory is only used for keeping pulled dependent bundles)
 ```

 ### Example